-Starting at an elevation of 1,247 metres in the village of Heiligenblut, at 1,256 metres above sea level, the route takes the runners through forests and pastures and around two glacial lakes.
+Starting at an elevation of 1,247 metres in the village of Heiligenblut, the route takes the runners through forests and pastures and around two glacial lakes.

-The finish line is at the Kaiser-Franz-Josefs-Höhe (2,370 metres), a vantage point which offers phenomenal views of the Grossglockner and the quickly-retreating Pasterze glacier below.
+The finish line is at Kaiser-Franz-Josefs-Höhe (2,370 metres), a vantage point which offers phenomenal views of the Grossglockner and the quickly-retreating Pasterze glacier below.

 After the race, runners can use the free bus service, which travels on the day of the race along the Grossglockner High Alpine Road (pictured), to get back to Heiligenblut.